-Over the next two seasons he established himself in the midfield and continued to score goals.
-He was part of the side that competed in the FA Cup final in 1994 against Manchester United but unfortunately gave away a penalty as Chelsea were well beaten.
+Over the next two seasons he established himself as a progressive midfielder with an eye for goal.
+He was a star of the team that reached the FA Cup final in 1994 against Manchester United but unfortunately gave away a penalty with the game still scoreless.